ditrit/ToP/README.md

 It is based on an ANTLR 4 grammar.
 The parser is built using the JavaSCript target.
 V0.1 and V.02 are based on an ANTLR 4 grammar.
 The parser is built using the JavaSCript target.
 - ToP V0.1 provides a fully TOSCA 1.2 grammar expressed in ANTLR V4.
 The counterpart is more than 150 keywords which can not be used as ids...
 - ToP V0.2 splits TOSCA 1.2 grammar into two parts : a derivative YAML grammar expressed in ANTLR V4 and a TOSCA part expressed using json schemas.
-This make the parser more efficient and allows to drastically reduce the number of keywords not to be used as ids.
+It allows to manage with the same parser different TOSCA dialects (TOSCA 1.0 and 1.2 provided).
+It makes also the parser more efficient and solves the problem of the number of keywords.

 ## Prerequisites
 You need to install :